memfault/interrupt/_posts/2019-07-03-get-to-most-out-of-the-linker-map-file.md

 We now have a better sense of the files actually included into our program, and the reason why they are there.
 What's more inside that file?

-### Memory map
+### Memory configuration

-The most straightforward pieces of information in the map file are the actual memory regions:
+The most straightforward pieces of information in the map file are the actual memory regions, with location, size and access rights granted to those regions:

 ```
     Memory Configuration